manusoft/Interlink-cqrs-library/src/Interlink/README.md

 }
 ```

-Pipeline behaviors are can be manually register like:
+Pipeline behaviors can be manually registered like this:

 ```csharp
 builder.Services.AddInterlink();